-Applicants who submit official TOEFL scores of 499 and below are eligible for conditional admission to Glenville State University.
+Applicants who submit official TOEFL scores of 516 and below or IELTS Band of less than 6.0 are eligible for conditional admission to Glenville State University.

 For students educated outside of the United States, original or certified copies of all academic records/transcripts are required.
 Certified documents must be notarized or attested by the education institution, the Ministry of Education of the country, and/or an evaluation agency that is a member of the National Association of Credential Evaluation Services (NACES) or by other designated officials.